libp2p/js-libp2p/doc/LIMITS.md

       outboundSocketInactivityTimeout: 20,

       /**
-       * Once this many connections are open on this listener any further connections
+       * Once this many inbound connections are open on this listener any further
-       * will be rejected - this will have no effect if it is larger than the value
+       * connections will be rejected - this will have no effect if it is larger
-       * configured for the ConnectionManager maxConnections parameter */
+       * than the value configured for the ConnectionManager maxInboundConnections
+       * parameter
+       */
-      maxConnections: 50,
+      maxInboundConnections: 50,
     }),
   ],
 });